 If your baby does seem to be constipated, I agree completely with how you are dealing with the situation.
-If you have the possibility, why not let his body mature in its own pace…
+If you have the possibility, why not let his body mature at its own pace…

 I had the exact same issue with my youngest son.
 When we introduced solid foods, he became constipated and cried a lot while pooping.
 Terrible!
 I stopped giving him solid foods twice for three weeks each before he could actually eat it and not become constipated.
-And even then I had to be very careful to not give him foods that could make him constipated, such as rice cereal, unripe banana, white bread and potatoes.
+And even then I had to be very careful to not give him foods that could make him constipated, such as rice cereal, unripe banana, white bread, and potatoes.
 Or at least I had to mix these types of foods with a lot of prune puree.

 So just keep breastfeeding your son and try again in a little while with some prune or apricot puree or give him pureed sweet potato or avocado.
 You can also mix his foods with breast milk, which will both give him great nutrition and help his tummy digest the foods.

-Good luck and kudos to you who dared question the advice to give laxative as first option.
+Good luck and kudos to you who dared question the advice to give laxative as the first option.

 More Babies With Tummy Issues After Introducing Solids

-Add your own comments below or return to Baby Poop Q&A.
+|Add your own comments below or return to Baby Poop Q&A.